The business climate in Serbia

 There are two forms of joint stock companies (A.D.) in Serbia - open or closed.
 This must be specified in the Articles of Association along with other information regarding the name of the owners, their nationality, the company name and the activities, the minimum share capital, and details about the shares in the firm.
 Also, these important documents might comprise information about the date the company will be closed if such decision was made by the owners.

 A closed joint stock company is based on a share capital of EUR 10,000 and maximum 100 shareholders, unlike the open joint stock company which can have more than 100 shareholders, and which can be registered with a minimum share capital of EUR 25,000.
 The shares can be transferable if such information is mentioned by the Articles of Association.
 The dissolution causes are the same as in the case of a private limited liability company.

 Partnerships in Serbia

-From the beginning, we mention that a general partnership in Serbia (O.D.) is a legal entity for which an agreement between two or more persons wanting to control a business under the same name.
+From the beginning, we mention that a general partnership in Serbia (O.D.) is a legal entity for which an agreement was signed between two or more persons wanting to control a business under the same name.
 The Articles of Association must contain the names and addresses of the members, the name of the partnership, the role of the partnership, the contribution of each member.
 Along with the Articles of Incorporation, a partnership agreement may be signed.
 The members’ contribution must be equal and they are fully and equally liable for the debts and earns.